YES in sign language

 Related signs: NOPE.

-Meaning: an interjection variously used to express agreement, to make an acknowledgment to encourage to continue speaking, or to indicate a lack of interest or enthusiasm.
+Nodding is is a commonly used interjection, variously used to express agreement, to make an acknowledgment to encourage to continue speaking, or to indicate a lack of interest or enthusiasm.
 It's generally to say "mm-hmm", "okay", "yeah" or simply a "mm-hmm' cue of active listening.

 [Note: ASL writing is not an official standard.
 This sign language writing remains in a state of open space to allow room for experiment, evolution, and improvement.]